NitinReddy-A/AI-Conversation-Assistant/README.md

 ### 2. Speech-to-Text Conversion

-- Groq Whisper API is utilized to convert spoken interactions into text, which is stored in a buffer for further processing.
+- Groq's `whisper-large-v3-turbo` LLM is utilized to convert spoken interactions into text, which is stored in a buffer for further processing.

 ### 3. AI-Powered Question Analysis

-- When a user requests help, Groq's Llama LLM analyzes the text buffer to extract the most relevant question based on the context of the conversation.
+- When a user requests help, Groq's `gemma2-9b-it` LLM analyzes the text buffer to extract the most relevant question based on the context of the conversation.

 ### 4. Intelligent Agent Designation